Yogi Bhajan, the Founder of 3HO

 In 1989 Yogi Bhajan met with then President Mikhail Gorbachev and established addiction treatment programs in Russia based on the SuperHealth model.

-SuperHealth is a NGO (Non-Governmental Organization) with special consultative status with the Economic and Social Council of the United Nations since 2021
+SuperHealth is an NGO (Non-Governmental Organization) with special consultative status with the Economic and Social Council of the United Nations since 2021.

 Mahan Tantric

 Becoming the Mahan Tantric (only living Master of White Tantric Yoga) in 1971, he conducted workshops in cities around the world.
-In 1987 he transferred these workshops to videotape, calling them “Renew to be New” Courses, which until the 2020 COVID outbreak, continued to be held worldwide.
+In 1987 he transferred these workshops to videotape, calling them “Renew to be New” Courses, which continue to be held worldwide.
 Read more about White Tantric Yoga.
 Find out more about the Mahan Tantric

 Prolific Author